-Pam points to the historical conditioning in the pedagogy of western concert dance training (ballet, modern, contemporary) that "favours appeasement and engenders a culture of silence in professional dance."
+Pam points to ballet, modern, contemporary or concert dance training generally in how they instill an ethic and aesthetic of surrender and silence.
+Dancers are professionalized in a culture of appeasement.
 As dance artists, Pam asks, "how do we empower our bodies to feel able and safe enough to exercise choice, agency, and to have more collective intervention (prevention) capacity?
 How do we practice becoming skilful so that we may meet conflict with more ease?"
 Referring back to The Garden Residency, how do we unfreeze, how do we not become locked into an unbalanced dynamic?
 When risk, conflict, and crises arise, how do we proceed not from fear but from our better values, from a generative imagination?